 On Sept.
 1, 1850, in a ceremony held in Bedford County, the 23-year-old John was united in matrimony with 32-year-old Elizabeth Holler (1818-1894).
 Justice of the peace Joseph Dull officiated, and Elizabeth's relatives William Holler and Joseph Hollar were present.

 The Mayses were the parents of three known children -- Kasiah C. Smith, Samuel C. May and James M. May.

 When the federal census was taken in 1860, they made their home next to John’s parents and brother Daniel and family in Juniata Township, Bedford County.

-During the Civil War, on Dec.
-28, 1864, John was drafted and joined the 67th Pennsylvania Infantry.
-He was assigned to Company C, with the balance of fellow soldiers in the company having been recruited in Pike and Wayne Counties.
+During the Civil War, on Nov.
+28, 1864, the 34-year-old John was drafted into the Union Army and sent to a basic training facility at Chambersburg, PA.
+He was assigned to the 67th Pennsylvania Infantry, Company C, with the balance of fellow soldiers in his company having been recruited in Pike and Wayne Counties.